 - Fishing Line: Match the line’s weight to your target species.
 Thinner lines are less visible to fish but break more easily, while thicker lines are stronger but more visible.

 - Lures: There’s a vast array of lures to choose from.
 Spinners and spoons are versatile and can attract a wide range of fish.
 Soft plastics are great for a more targeted approach.
 The choice of color, size, and type should be influenced by the fish species, water clarity, and weather conditions.
+I use lures more than bait or other methods.
+I have a mini tackle box I carry in my bag with a variety of colors and spoon sizes.
+I get more action with small lures, in the 1/4 oz range.

 Finding the Perfect Spot